Arun-rathore08/Virtual-Signature/README.md

 Numpy

-Time
+Streamlit

+Collections

+warnings

+PIL

+RepotLab

 ## how it works-

 install all dependencies

-run the script :  python3 Signature.py
+run the script- streamlit run Signature.py

+Run air canvas

-Draw your signature
+draw your signature

+Keyboard controls

+for colours:

+          "r" for red

+          "b" for blue

+          "g" for green

+          "y" for yellow

-show  victory sign to save the signature
+to save the signature press "s" and to quit the window press "q"

-to erase use your thumb and index finger

-to clear the screen wave 3 times